Occupational Safety And Health Standards Pdf

 Step 9: Implement and enforce the standards in your workplace

 Once you’ve identified the applicable standards, translate them into actionable policies and procedures.
-Take this: if 1910.134 applies, draft a written respiratory protection program, train employees, and conduct regular fit tests.
+Here's one way to look at it: if 1910.134 applies, draft a written respiratory protection program, train employees, and conduct regular fit tests.
 Assign responsibility for compliance to specific roles (e.g., safety manager, supervisors) and integrate requirements into daily operations.
 Without enforcement, even the best understanding of standards won’t protect workers.

 Step 10: Conduct audits and assessments